 Functional Restoration Program

-The Functional Restoration Program is a rehabilitation program provided by the Spine Center for chronic spine pain sufferers that aims to increase physical functioning, improve pain-coping skills, promote the return to a productive lifestyle, and limit the need for future spine treatments.
+The Functional Restoration Program is a rehabilitation program provided by the Center for Pain and Spine for chronic spine pain sufferers that aims to increase physical functioning, improve pain-coping skills, promote the return to a productive lifestyle, and limit the need for future spine treatments.

 Hemophilia and Thrombosis Center